 EN_Q03 Hello, I'm from Statistics Canada.
 I'm calling

-EN_Q04 regarding the Labour Force Survey.
-Would you prefer to be interviewed in English or
+regarding the Labour Force Survey.

+EN_Q04 W ould you prefer to be interviewed in English or

-EN_Q04 in French?
+in French?

 If birth interview, go to HH_B07

 If subsequent interview, go to HH_Q09

-HH B07 Confirm the listing address.
+HH_B07 Confirm the listing address.

-HH B08 What is your correct mailing address?
+HH_B08 W hat is your correct mailing address?

 HH_N18 Select the dwelling type.

-1111_1 (10 Go to HH_Q23
+Go to HH_Q23

 HH_Q09 Are you still living in the same dwelling as you

 were at the last interview?

 If yes, go to HH_Q23

 If no, end interview and make a personal visit to the

 dwelling and conduct birth interview with new

 household.

 HH_Q23 Is this dwelling owned by a member of this

 household?

 If birth interview, go to PE_Q01A

 If subsequent interview, go to PE_Q01B

-PE_Q01A What are the names of all persons who usually
+PE_Q01A W hat are the names of all persons who usually

 live here?

 RS_Q02 Is anyone staying here temporarily?

 Add a person only if he/she has no other usual

 residence elsewhere.

-If yes, What are the names of all persons who are
+If yes , W hat are the names of all persons who are

 staying here temporarily?

 RS_Q04A Are there any other persons who usually live

 here but are now away at school, in hospital, or

 somewhere else?

 Add a person only if he/she has no other usual

+residence elsewhere.

+If yes, W hat are the names of the other people

+who live or stay here?

-Go to INDIVIDUAL DEMOGRAPHICS PE_Q01B Do the following people still live or stay in this
+Go to INDIVIDUAL DEMOGRAPHICS

+PE_Q01B Do the following people still live or stay in this

+dwelling?

 Select a member to change membership status.

-Does ... still live or stay in this dwelling?
+Does still live or stay in this dwelling?

-If no, Is ... no longer a member of the household or deceased?
+If no, Is no longer a member of the household

+or deceased?

+RS_Q04B Does anyone else now live or stay here?
+Add a person only if he/she has no other usual

+residence elsewhere.

+If yes, W hat are the names of the other people

-If yes, What are the names of the other people
+If yes, we hat are the names of the other people who live or stay here?

+who have of stay here: